Qiskit/qiskit_sphinx_theme/docs_guide/explanations/how_to_add_an_explanation.rst

 .. include:: ../others/how-to_type.rst

-This guide shows how to add an explanation to a Qiskit project repository.
+This guide shows how to add an explanation to a project repository.

 .. include:: ../others/general_pre-requisites.rst